 - One device and power cord are being lent to the student and are in good working order.
-It is the student's responsibility to care for the equipment and ensure that it is retained in a safe environment. - Starting in the 2023-2024 school year, students/parents will not be allowed to opt out of the 1:1 program.
-This is a change from previous years dues to filtering/monitoring, and the need to stay compliant with CIPA for E-Rate funding.

-- This equipment is, and at all times remains, the property of Big Walnut Local Schools and is lent to the student for educational purposes. - District identification labels have been placed on the device.
+It is the student's responsibility to care for the equipment and ensure that it is retained in a safe environment. - Students/Parents will not be allowed to opt out of the 1:1 program to stay compliant with CIPA for E-Rate funding.
+This applies to all students, including students who attend DACC and/or CCP full time. - This equipment is, and at all times remains, the property of Big Walnut Local Schools and is lent to the student for educational purposes. - District identification labels have been placed on the device.
 These labels are not to be removed or modified.
-Additional stickers, labels, tags, or markings of any kind are not to be added to the device. - 4th Grade issued devices must remain in the building.
-5th and 6th Grade devices should be brought to school fully charged every day. - A student shall not install, use, or modify any computer technology (hardware, software, peripherals, connections, etc.) provided by the school without authorization from school authorities. - One user has been assigned to this device for the exclusive use of that student.
+Additional stickers, labels, tags, or markings of any kind are not to be added to the device. - Issued devices must remain in the building. - A student shall not install, use, or modify any computer technology (hardware, software, peripherals, connections, etc.) provided by the school without authorization from school authorities. - One user has been assigned to this device for the exclusive use of that student.
 The student agrees to make no attempts to change or allow others to change the privileges and capabilities of this user account. - The student will not lend the device to anyone, including friends or siblings; it will stay in the assigned student's possession at all times. - The student will keep all assigned accounts and passwords secure and will not share these with any other individual. - When using the device at home, at school, or anywhere else, the student will follow the policies of Big Walnut Local Schools, especially the Student Code of Conduct and the Acceptable Use and Internet Safety Policy (Board Policy 7540.03), and abide by all local, state, and federal laws.
 Inappropriate use of the device may result in disciplinary action. - Email and/or other electronic communication within the school district is for appropriate, legitimate, and responsible purposes only.
 No student shall have the expectation of privacy.
 Network and school administrators may review files and communications to maintain system integrity and ensure that users are using the system responsibly. - The Big Walnut network is provided for the academic use of all students and staff.
 The student agrees to take no action that would interfere with the efficient, academic use of the network.
 Big Walnut network administrators reserve the right to control and limit usage and bandwidth. - Parents and/or guardians are responsible for the supervision of student usage outside of the school day. - The equipment will be returned when requested by Big Walnut Local Schools, or sooner, if the student withdraws from Big Walnut Local School District prior to the end of the school year.
 In the event that a student does not return the device, Big Walnut Local School District, at its discretion, may bill the student or parent/guardian for the replacement cost of the device and/or initiate police investigative action. - The student will report any issues associated with the device (damage, loss, etc.) IMMEDIATELY to the administration or teacher.
-No attempts by outside parties will be made to repair the device. - Big Walnut Local Schools will cover all repairs to devices deemed faulty - Access to the Big Walnut wireless network

-• All repairs/replacements done by Big Walnut Local Schools
+No attempts by outside parties will be made to repair the device.

+- Big Walnut Local Schools will cover all repairs to devices deemed faulty - Access to the Big Walnut wireless network - All repairs/replacements done by Big Walnut Local Schools